hmi-vinsheng/ws-scheduler/SETUP.md

 configured cap.
 Five seconds means the packets are not arriving; twenty-five means they are and the app went quiet.

-If the network one shows up, get the outbound addresses and have them allowlisted:

-    az functionapp show -n $APP -g $RG --query possibleOutboundIpAddresses -o tsv

-Use `possibleOutboundIpAddresses`, not `outboundIpAddresses`.
-The second is only what is in use right now; the app moves within the first set when it scales, and allowlisting only the active few produces a maddening "works sometimes" pattern.
+For the network case you need the app's outbound addresses.
+The extension does not show
+them: **portal -> your app -> Settings -> Properties**, and copy **both** *Outbound IP addresses* **and** *Additional Outbound IP addresses*.
+The second list is the one that catches you -- allowlist only the first and it works until the app moves, which looks exactly like an intermittent fault.

 ## Things worth not relearning

-- **Log stream lies.** It drops connections and prints `No new trace in the past 1 min(s)` while the function is running fine.
-Trust **Monitor -> Invocations** or the query above.
+- **Log streaming lies.** It drops connections and reports silence while the function runs.
-- **The Integration UI rewrites `function.json`** and can drop properties it does not know about, including `useMonitor`.
-Edit `function.json` directly, or deploy with `deploy.sh`.
-- **The folder name inside the zip becomes the function name in Azure.** Only that one folder is deployed, so an `index.js` that `require`s a sibling folder fails with `Cannot find module`.
-- **Portal edits to `function.json` do not always reload the host.** Restart after one.
+  Trust **Monitor -> Invocations**.
+- **The function name comes from `app.timer('JobPoll', ...)`** in `src/index.js`, not from
+  the folder.
+Under the v3 model it was the folder name, which is why moving files used to rename the function.
+- **There is no `function.json` under v4.** The schedule and `useMonitor` are in that same `app.timer` call, so the portal's Integration UI cannot silently rewrite them -- which is what used to drop `useMonitor` and bring the ScheduleMonitor failure back.
+- **Node 20 is end-of-life** (April 2026); creation is refused.
+Use 24.